madnuttah/unbound-docker/doc/DETAILS.md

 <img width="292" alt="image" src="https://github.com/madnuttah/unbound-docker/assets/96331755/7e0e0587-b940-42f7-a807-5e55697313af">

 The boot order set in your docker compose is also important. **Redis depends on the 'socket server', Unbound depends on Redis.
-If you use Pi-hole, it will depend on Unbound.**
+If you use Pi-hole or AdGuard Home, it will depend on Unbound.**

 For the sake of completeness, you can also flange Unbound to Redis by network.
 Just follow the given steps, except the part preparing and creating the unbound-db-socket container.
 Use proper name resolution by whether docker internal resolution, your DNS or use fixed IP addresses and change your `cachedb.conf` or your `unbound.conf` according to this: